Sensative/vsm-application-documentation/1508685242-MeshComfortSound.vso.md

 When the built-in ADR function propose a new slower power index, this filter factor is employed in a low pass filter.
 If the filter value is set to 1 the algorithm will use its proposed new value (if below or at max).

-### Input roamNetworkCount (unconfirmed)

-> - Size: 1 bytes
-> - Translation factor: 1
-> - Request current value: Send a0 (hex) on lora port 2
-> - Update value to 1: Send a0 00 00 00 01 (hex) on lora port 2
-> - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*
-> - UI: Roaming Network Count
-> - Unit: Integer
-> - Min: 1
-> - Max: 15
-> - Default: 1

-The number of LoRaWan network identities this device shall have.
-In case the device needs to rejoin, it will iteratively attempt join in priority order from 0 to this value.

-> The device replaces the last digit of the network key with hexadecimal value 0-F when joining.
-> Setting this to more than 1 incurs extra time and power consumption when joining.

 ### Input soundAlarmTimeoutMinutes (unconfirmed)

 > - Size: 1 bytes
 > - Translation factor: 1
-> - Request current value: Send ad (hex) on lora port 2
+> - Request current value: Send af (hex) on lora port 2
-> - Update value to 1: Send ad 00 00 00 01 (hex) on lora port 2
+> - Update value to 1: Send af 00 00 00 01 (hex) on lora port 2
 > - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*
 > - UI: Sound Alarm Timeout
 > - Unit: minutes